vic3lord/vic3lord.github.io/content/about.md

 ### SRE lead — Torq (*2020 - 2023*)
-As a core-team member and SRE lead at `torq` I've designed and built our cloud-infrastructure on top of Google Cloud Platform
+As a core-team member and SRE lead at `torq` Or designed and built the cloud-infrastructure on top of Google Cloud Platform.
+Wrote crticial product components using Go.

 ### SRE — Apester (*2017 - 2020*)
 Migrated the company from AWS EC2 to GCP and Kubernetes, building the new data infrastructure on top of BigQuery, Pub/Sub and Dataflow.